Aaron Albert Mossell

-Aaron Albert Mossell II (1863 – February 1, 1951) was the first African-American to graduate from the University of Pennsylvania Law School.
+Aaron Albert Mossell II (November 3, 1863 – February 1, 1951) was an African-American lawyer who became the first African-American to graduate from the University of Pennsylvania Law School.

 Biography

-Aaron Albert Mossell II was born in Hamilton, Ontario, in 1863, the youngest of six children.
-His parents had moved with their first three children from Maryland to Hamilton in the 1850s to escape the racial discrimination in the United States.
+Aaron Albert Mossell II was born in Hamilton, Canada West, in 1863, the youngest of nine children.
+His parents had moved with their first two children from Maryland to Hamilton in the 1850s to escape the racial discrimination in the United States.

-His father Aaron Albert Mossell I (born 1824), the grandson of slaves, became a brickmaker and in Hamilton went to school to learn to read and write.
+His father, Aaron Albert Mossell I (born 1824), the grandson of slaves, became a brickmaker and in Hamilton went to school to learn to read and write.
 His mother Eliza Bowers was a free woman from Baltimore whose family had been deported to Trinidad when she was a child.
 She returned later and met Mossell.
-By 1870 the family had returned to the United States and lived in Lockport, New York.
+By 1865,the family had returned to the United States and lived in Lockport, New York.
 While in Lockport, Aaron Mossell I led the effort to desegregate the local school system and, in 2021, a local middle school was named in his honor.

 Aaron Mossell II graduated from Lincoln University.
 He earned his law degree at the University of Pennsylvania Law School in 1888 as the first African American to graduate.

 Mossell practiced law with two African-American partners in offices in the Witherspoon Building.
-He was solicitor of the Frederick Douglass Memorial Hospital, where his brother Nathan was medical director.
-He was said to have defended some African-American men after the racial riots of 1917-1919 in Philadelphia.
+He was solicitor of the Frederick Douglass Memorial Hospital, where his brother Nathan Francis Mossell was medical director.
+He was said to have defended some African-American men after the racial riots of 1917–1919 in Philadelphia.

-He died on February 1, 1951, in Cardiff, Wales.
+In 1945, Aaron Mossell attended the Fifth Pan-African Congress in Manchester representing the United Committee of Coloured and Colonial Organisations in Cardiff.